Performance Tracking > 2017 Tax Websites |

-Tax season has just ended on April 15th and so we finished monitoring 12 of the most popular tax filing websites.
+The 2017 tax season just ended on April 18th and we have finished monitoring 12 of the most popular tax filing websites for our 2017 Tax Season Report.

 Average Uptime for the whole period